Andy-Waine/smartcontract-blackjack/README.md

     Optional
         Sounds for Card Draw, win, loss
+        Image for Card Backs
         'Breathing' colorful background
-        Comment at top of app.tsx for stack of functions in a game
+        Comment at top of app.tsx for stack of functions in a game More detailed card front images